j-thepac/gitactions/README.md

 - Workflow > Jobs (VM) >  Steps > command ,  Actions(functions)

 ## Rules
+- All Jobs in a file run parallely by default
+- To create sequence
+        - Dependency "needs: [job_name] "
 - Workflows run inside git-hosted / self-hosted Vm
 - By Default the current repository is not checked out.
 - Events ("on") =   Trigger Worflows